-Out of Court Disposals (“OOCD’s”) are one of several methods of concluding criminal investigations without proceeding to a formal court prosecution.
-They are administered to offenders to enable the police to deal proportionately with mainly (but not exclusively) low-level, often first-time offending and with a view to maximising victim satisfaction whilst addressing the offending behaviour and criminogenic needs of the offender.
+Out of Court Disposals (“OOCDs”) are a way of concluding criminal investigations without proceeding to a formal court prosecution.
+They are given to offenders to enable the police to deal proportionately with mainly, but not exclusively, low-level, often first-time offending.

 - Adult ‘Simple’ Caution,